lquayle88/spark_on_hpc/README.md

 # Spark on HPC

-**Run Apache Spark in standalone mode on SLURM-managed HPC clusters with Spark Connect for R via [`sparklyr`](https://spark.posit.co/).**
+**Apache Spark in Standalone mode on SLURM-managed HPC with Spark Connect for R via [`sparklyr`](https://spark.posit.co/).**

-This repository contains scripts and documentation for deploying a multi-node Spark cluster on an HPC system and connecting to it from your local R environment:
+This repository contains scripts and documentation for deploying a multi-node Spark cluster on an HPC system and connecting to it from your local R environment

-* **`spark_cluster_launcher.sh`**: A SLURM batch script to allocate HPC resources, launch the cluster, and print SSH port forwarding instructions for Spark Connect and the Spark Web UI.
-* **`spark-start`**: A helper script to configure Spark, start the Master and workers across allocated nodes, and run a Spark Connect server.

 ## Features

 * Standalone Spark cluster across multiple HPC nodes
 * Automatic driver/worker resource allocation
+* Automatic multi-executor sizing based on SLURM cores and memory
 * Per-job configuration and scratch directories
 * Spark Connect server listening on a fixed port (`15002` by default)
 * Ready-to-use `sparklyr` connection from your laptop via SSH tunnel
 * Optional port forwarding to the Spark Master and Application Web UIs for monitoring

 ## Requirements